 This site was founded in January 2017 with the goal of inspiring others to travel.
 I’ve continued my strategy of writing about destinations near and far in order to inspire you.
 Find something unique in your own backyard, or check off a bucket list destination—both are great ways to explore the world around you.
-I don’t know where 2019 will take me, but I’m sure near and far will both hold many things I haven’t seen yet.
+I don’t know where 2020 will take me (hopefully Japan!!), but I look forward to bringing you along with me!

 The best part of travel blogging is connecting with people from all over the world.
-This site has continued to grow and I am grateful for those who have stopped by, especially my regular readers.
+This site has grown for the 3rd year in a row and I am grateful for those who have stopped by, especially my regular readers.

-Additionally, I have gotten views from all over the world!
-I just went back and tallied up how many different countries “hit” my blog in 2018: more than 110!
-I am honestly blown away.
-A big Thank You to my US, Mexico and UK readers, making up the top three.
+Excited to announce, I continue to reach readers all over the world!
+I just went back and tallied up how many different countries my blog reached in 2019: 115!
+A big Thank You to my US, Mexico and Canada readers, making up the top three.

 - Mexican Airlines Review: Aeromexico, Volaris, Interjet, VivaAerobus compared